ldaptools/ldaptools/docs/en/tutorials/Building-LDAP-Queries.md

 The `from` method requires an argument for the LDAP type.
 This type must be defined in your LDAP schema.
 Common types that are in the schema by default include: `user`, `group`, `contact`, `computer`, `ou`.
-These types are defined as constants in the `\LdapTools\Object\LdapObjectTypes` class.
+These types are defined as constants in the `\LdapTools\Object\LdapObjectType` class.
 Using this method makes the query aware of the attribute name mapping and converters defined for the type.

 ```php